Overview

 - The current workload on the Build Cluster

-- Caching of compiled object files and the number of cache 'hits' within the build (the caching facility will be in the next release [Sept 2025])
+- Caching of compiled object files and the number of cache 'hits' within the build

 - Maximizing build delegation throughout the cluster by having matching build environments on all machines